 This program is accredited by the Australian College of Health Service Management, and is designed for managers who require skills in contemporary management and their application in the health care setting.

-This includes specialty units such as organisational governance and performance management, health workforce planning, as well as quality and safety in health care.
+This includes specialty subjects such as organisational governance and performance management, health workforce planning, as well as quality and safety in health care.

-Note: This course is offered as a 1 and 1.5 year pathway with relevant prior qualification.
+Note: This program is offered as a 1 and 1.5 year pathway with relevant prior degree.

 Applications Now Open

 Applications are now open for programs with intakes in March 2022.

 Take your first step towards an Unlimited future.

 Study at Sydney City campus

 The Sydney City campus brings the same Western Sydney University experience to the city and offers a choice of undergraduate and postgraduate degrees in a range of disciplines.